 "It is to Mrs Kawka's credit that she had the courage to take on the trustee and its insurer and challenged the rejection of her claim."

-A 31-year-old Keysborough steelworker has been awarded more than $1 million by a Supreme Court jury after suffering a back injury that means he will never work again.
+A 31-year old Keysborough steelworker has been awarded more than $1 million by a Supreme Court jury after suffering a back injury that means he will never work again.
 Dong Pham had worked at Stramit's Scoresby manufacturing site since leaving his school.
-It was first job, and now it will be his only job.
+It was his first job, and now it will be his only job.

-"Mr Pham complained to his employer for 18 months that his back was hurting, but he was ignored and had to keep on working," our Slater & Gordon lawyer said.
+"Mr Pham complained to his employer for 18 months that his back was hurting, but he was ignored and had to keep on working," our Slater and Gordon lawyer said.

 "He was also given no training in a task which was clearly beyond the ability of one or two men."

 During the two-week trial in the Supreme Court of Victoria, a six-person jury heard from six doctors for Mr Pham.
 Evidence that he will never work again was uncontested.

 An engineer told the trial that a crane could have been used to lift the steel sections that injured Mr Pham.